 For the most comfort, do the exercises lying down.
 Your bed is an excellent place to do your exercises.

 Bend your hip and knee by sliding your heel up toward your buttocks while keeping your heel on the bed.
 Slide your heel back down to the starting position.
 Keep your kneecap pointed up toward the ceiling during the exercise.
-You may want to use a cookie sheet under your heel to help it slide easier.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Slide your involved leg out to the side, keeping your kneecap pointed up toward the ceiling.
-Slide your leg back to the starting position.
-You may want to use a cookie sheet under your heel to help it slide easier.
+Slide your leg out to the side, keeping your kneecap pointed up toward the ceiling.
+Slide your leg back to return to the starting position.
+You may want to use a plastic bag under your heel to help it slide easier.
+Repeat with opposite leg.

-Lie on your back with a 3-pound coffee can or rolled blanket under your involved knee.
-Straighten your involved knee.
+Lie on your back with a 3-pound coffee can or rolled blanket under your knee.
+Straighten your knee.
 Hold for 5 seconds.
 Slowly lower your leg down and relax.
 The back of your knee should stay in contact with the can/blanket throughout the exercise.
+Repeat with opposite leg.

-Bend your uninvolved leg with foot flat on the bed.
-Raise your involved leg up (about 12 inches), keeping your knee straight.
-Hold for 5 seconds.
+Bend one of your legs with your foot flat on the bed.
+Raise your opposite leg up (about 12 inches), keeping your knee straight.
+Hold briefly.
+Progress to holding for 5 seconds.
 Slowly lower your leg down and relax.
+Repeat with opposite leg.